July 26, 2022 11 min read

 The leaning lateral raise is a great exercise that people can perform across all levels.
 It can be done with a kettlebell and a cable machine.

 The kneeling lateral raise is a beginner-friendly exercise.
-It is side lateral raise done while kneeling.
-It is a splendid exercise for better muscle feedback.
 If you find yourself using momentum during the standing lateral raise, the kneeling lateral raise will help you keep your body still.

 To do the kneeling lateral raise: